 The trip to and from school is an important part of the day for children and youth.
 It can be a chance to be outside, to spend time with parents or caregivers and friends, and eventually to develop a sense of independence.
 Active modes of transportation – walking, biking, scootering and more – confer the most benefits.
 But since 1985, in the Greater Toronto and Hamilton Area, the number of students being driven to school has doubled to over 30%, while the number traveling by active modes has fallen to under 40%.

-- Successfully advocating with the Toronto District School Board to adopt the TDSB Charter for Active, Safe and Sustainable Transportation and to declare their first-ever Bike to School Day in May 2014, and to establish a standard for bicycle parking on school property
+- Successfully advocating with the Toronto District School Board to adopt the TDSB Charter for Active, Safe and Sustainable Transportation, to declare their first-ever Bike to School Day in May 2014, and to establish a standard for bicycle parking on school property

-- Reaching over 22,000 Toronto students with cycling education and promotion programs since April 2016!
+- Reaching over 45,000 Toronto elementary and secondary school students with cycling education programs

 Getting in touch

-For other inquiries or new partnership ideas, please contact Kristin Schwartz at kschwartz @ culturelink.ca or 416-588-6288 x229.
+For other inquiries or new partnership ideas, please contact Agata Zijowska at email@example.com or 416-420-3664.

 Partners and funders